ninoseki/ioc-extractor/README.md

 ## SITX2 support

-This package provides a partial support of STIX2 format.
+This package provides a partial support of the STIX2 format.

 ```bash
 $ echo "1.1.1.1 8.8.8.8 example.com" | ioc-extractor --sitx2 | jq